Santiago del Estero: Culture

 Some important figures related to the history of Santiago del Estero are Colonel Juan Francisco Borges, who led the local battalion of the Army of the North during the Argentine War of Independence (and an ancestor of writer Jorge Luis Borges), the 19th-century painter Felipe Taboada, as well as Francisco René and Mario Roberto Santucho, founders of the Partido Revolucionario de los Trabajadores (Workers' Revolutionary Party, PRT) and the Ejército Revolucionario del Pueblo (People's Revolutionary Army, ERP), the two leading guerrilla organizations during the wave of unrest in the 1970s.

 The city is home to numerous important Argentine artists, such as Ramon Gómez Cornet, Carlos Sánchez Gramajo, Alfredo Gogna, Ricardo and Rafael Touriño in visual arts, and Jorge Washington Ábalos, Bernardo Canal Feijóo, Clementina Rosa Quenel, Alberto Tasso, Carlos Virgilio Zurita and Julio Carreras (h) in literature.

 Santiago's musical heritage is one of the most important cultural aspects of the city, with typical folklore chacarera and zamba.
 Some renowned artists and groups include the Manseros Santiagueños, the Ábalos Brothers (led by Adolfo and Alfredo Ábalos), Jacinto Piedra and Dúo Coplanacu.

 Sports

 The city is home to the Asociación Atlética Quimsa, 2015 champion of Argentina's Liga Nacional de Básquet.
 The team plays its home games at the Estadio Ciudad de Santiago del Estero.

 In 2021, the Estadio Único Madre de Ciudades was inaugurated in Santiago del Estero.
+The stadium is expected to host ten matches of the 2023 FIFA U-20 World Cup.